How and Why Do Succulents Change Color?

 Take Snake Plants (certain varieties) and Haworthias for instance; they stay different shades of green no matter their environment or watering schedule.

-But other succulents, like Jade plants, Echeverias, and Graptosedum rosettes do in fact adjust their coloring when they experience changes in light, temperature, and watering.
+But other succulents, like Jade plants, Echeverias, and Graptosedum rosettes, do in fact adjust their tones when they experience changes in light, temperature, and watering.

 I think the easiest way to help your succulents change color is by moving them into direct sunlight.
 It’s as simple as that.